-28.0 Academic Misconduct & Offences
+27.0 Academic Misconduct & Offences

 The Academy strives to create a learning environment that is honest and ethical.
 It is also understood that SPAA operates in a complex global environment where principles of academic honesty are challenged by widespread technology use and that there is an institutional responsibility to educate students to avoid breaches of the Student Academic Integrity Policy.
-Although students come from a variety of academic backgrounds and their understanding of academic honesty and ethical principles may vary, there is an expectation that the principles of academic integrity will always be followed.
+Although students come from a variety of academic backgrounds and their understanding of academic integrity and ethical principles varies, there is an expectation that student will uphold standards of academic integrity.